 Bertie was a pig of action.
 “Deeds, not grunts,” was his motto.

-We soon find out that Bertie wants to have the trappings of luxury, just like a human.
+We soon find out that Bertie wants the trappings of luxury, just like a human.
+This sort of draws attention to the fact that he’s an animal.

 The humans, who don’t want the farm animals to eat all their food.
 After all, the farm animals are the food.
 (This inconvenient fact is skipped over.)